 Email marketing includes all forms of promotional email communication, such as e-shots, digital magazines, product updates, invitations, welcome and confirmation emails and straight-forward sales messages.
 Anything you send from your company to the world via email is classed as email marketing, and it can be incredibly effective if you do it right.

 Research by Mailigen shows that 89% of marketers use email as their primary channel for lead generation, so inboxes are getting crowded.

 As a consumer, if you like the look of a subject line and you recognise the name of the company or person sending the email, odds are you’re going to open it.

 As a marketer, you’ll want to ensure the person who has opened your email is going to take the next step and engage.
 This is where the design of the email becomes important.
 These are the four key things you need to consider to ensure your email stands out:

 According to the Litmus 2016 State of Email report, over half of all email opens occur on a mobile device.
 That’s a huge chunk of your audience who expect your email to work and look good on a mobile screen.
 If it doesn’t, odds are it’ll be deleted immediately.
 When you’re designing your email, make sure you’re working with mobile users in mind.
 Condensed text, bigger buttons, fewer images and the ability to hide, stack and collapse content will help your mobile users consume your content more easily.

 It needs to be on-brand

-Familiarity and trust; two very important factors in business marketing success.
+Familiarity and trust; two very important factors in small business marketing success.
 Your email marketing is an extension of your company’s values and voice, so it needs to have a design to match.
 Your logo obviously needs to be present, but your choice of colour schemes, layouts, imagery and tone of voice also need to reflect your existing brand to avoid confusion, build your reputation and encourage engagement.
 Creativity is important, but don’t stray from your identity.

 It needs to be scannable